 “Our aim is to create a motivating and inspiring sporting environment which provides a wide selection of team and individual sporting options for every single Oundelian.
 This will ensure excellence and enjoyment at the top competitive level across every sport as well as the nurturing of good habits to remain fit, healthy and active across all abilities.”Mr Nick Beasant, Director of Sport

-Sport is part and parcel of daily life at Oundle and we are determined that every pupil leaves School with a positive experience of sport, developing a lifelong interest in a sporting activity that will foster good health habits into adulthood.
+Sport is part and parcel of daily life at Oundle where we strive for every pupil participate and to leave School with a positive experience of sport, developing a lifelong interest and lasting enjoyment in a sporting activity that will foster good habits long into adulthood.

 Our ambition is to nurture a sporting culture where all have fun, strive industriously and all excel at whatever level they aspire to; where individuals can pursue their own sporting interests alongside representing the School in mainstream competition, and where the most talented are challenged to reach their potential.

 We want our pupils to take from School the attitudes, knowledge and enthusiasms that will support a happy, productive adult life and this as true of sport as it is of other aspects of their education.
 For some, this will be the experience of being part of a team and representing the School in a sport that really matters to them.
 For others, it will be in reaching an elite level of competition, representing school, club, county, region and country before moving on to a career in sport.
 Supporting competitive team sport and individual sportsmen and women along their chosen performance pathway is one of our core responsibilities.